 – As-built models are an excellent tool for quality-control purposes.
 As-built scans taken during construction can be compared to original design drawings to spot problems before they get too far out of hand.

-– Design firms and construction companies can use accurate as-built drawings during legal proceedings as proof that the plans were completed according to original project specifications.
-Conversely, eventual owners of the completed facilities can make use of as-built drawings as evidence in court if the finished state of the project doesn’t match the original plans.
+– Design firms and construction companies can use accurate as-built drawings during legal proceedings to prove the plans were completed according to original project specifications.
+Conversely, eventual owners of the completed facilities can use as-built drawings as evidence in court if the finished state of the project doesn’t match the original plans.

-– As-built Building Information Models can also provide for an increased level of safety for building occupants.
+– As-built Building Information Models can also provide increased safety for building occupants.
 They can reduce the time needed to develop evacuation plans and can be helpful when dealing with leaking pipes or electrical outages.

-Direct conversion of as-built construction information into a Revit BIM model should be an essential component of your project lifecycle.
+Direct conversion of as-built construction information into a Revit BIM model should be essential to your project lifecycle.
 This information will be handy when responsibility for the finished product is transferred from the construction team to the property owners.
 It is also helpful to the building tenants for the duration of their occupancy.

 There are several benefits to using an Autodesk conversion services firm to convert your existing CAD files to Revit BIM format.
 (Autodesk’s proprietary format for the Revit software package is .rvt.)

-– In order to ensure the safety and privacy of the data contained in your CAD files, you’ll want the help of someone who specializes in migration services.
-This isn’t the time to trust a free online conversion website or to bring a temporary worker onboard who hasn’t been properly vetted.
+– To ensure the safety and privacy of the data contained in your CAD files, you’ll want the help of someone who specializes in migration services.
+This isn’t the time to trust a free online conversion website or to bring a temporary worker on board who hasn’t been adequately vetted.
 A Cad Crowd migration professional will have the software, training, and expertise to maintain the integrity of your data during the conversion process.

 – The cost of utilizing an outside firm for your CAD-to-BIM migration projects may be much lower than the expense associated with buying specialized software, hiring additional personnel, and training them to handle the conversions in-house.
 In addition, sending this work to an outside firm allows your staff to concentrate on your core business operations.

 CAD-to-Revit format conversion is often a necessary part of any design project lifecycle.
 A Revit conversion specialist can help you manage the ins and outs of the process, whether your project is simple or complex.
-Let us know your specific project goals when you request a quote, and we’ll put you in touch with a talented professional who’s right for the job.
+When you request a quote, let us know your specific project goals, and we’ll connect you with a talented professional suitable for the job.